AltFourTwo/Doom-Contest-2---Hellectric-Boogaloo/README.md

 All resources were publicly available.
 Non-Commercial use only.

-The "THANKS" file can be opened with a text editor.
+The "THANKS" file within the wad can be opened with a text editor.
 Here is it's contents

 /*